Search

 • Technology architecture has deficiencies and there is a backlog around the use of FedRAMP accredited services and robust continuous monitoring for users, data and application stack.

 • Use of non-FIPS 140-2 validated crypto modules for various data protection modules for both data in motion and data at rest encryption.
-Typically, there is an expense associated with third-party solution purchases and/or remediations.
+Typically, there is an expense associated with third-party solution purchases and/or remediation.

 • Lack of adequate understanding of the target market, agency-specific security needs and poorly defined data segmentation between commercial and government customers.
 US Federal and DOD agencies have specific security requirements that will drive the eventual ATO (authorization of the system).
 It is important to understand and architect for appropriate levels of segmentation and the ability to add security overlays.
 Early market research can help greatly alleviate any issues that can help prevent costly remediations at a later stage.